Pyles Peak Hiking Trail Guide

 According to the San Diego Reader, the name of the peak dates back to 1989 and was likely to be named after the Pyle family (1).
 The family had an active role in convservation circles.
 From Cowles Mountain, the trail to Pyles Peak skirts along the western ridge of the peaks that make up the southwest side of the park.
 Atop the actual summit, there will be views of the other four peaks: Cowles Mountain, Kwaay Paay, South Fortuna, and North Fortuna.

-There are two main ways to reach Pyle’s Peak through Cowels Mountain.
+There are three main ways to reach Pyle’s Peak through Cowels Mountain.
 The first one is through the most popular route off of Golfcrest Drive.
 This will be the most crowded route to get there.
 Total distance from start to finish will be 5.9 miles.
-The other way to reach Pyles Peak is from Big Rock Park in Santee.
+The second way to reach Pyles Peak is from Big Rock Park in Santee.
 This route comes up the east flank of Cowles Mountain.
 The total distance this route is 7.5 miles.
-The Big Rock Park route will be trail to take for those completing the Five Peak Challenge in one continuous trail.
+The Big Rock Park route will also be trail to take for those completing the Five Peak Challenge in one continuous trail.
+The third way to reach Pyel’s Peak is by hiking Cowles Mountain through the Barker Way trailhead.
+This route will lead up the south flank of Cowles Mountain for a total distance of six miles.

 On A Personal Note: